 Amelia Hough Henderson

-Amelia is married and enjoys running, travel, and spending time with her friends, family, and her Boston Terrier, named Angus.
+Amelia is married and enjoys running, travel, volunteering, and spending time with her friends, family, and her Boston Terrier, named Angus.
 She is also a dedicated member of several local organizations:

 Valentina A. Chapman